 Time needed: 30 to 45 minutes

 Norris is one of the hottest and most acidic of Yellowstone's thermal areas.
 Each year new hot springs and geysers appear while others become dormant.
 There are quite a number of colorful thermals to check out via various boardwalks and trails.
-Walk out to Steamboat Geyser via Porcelain Basin Walk.
-Check the Yellowstone app for Steamboat's eruption time, keeping in mind you might be unlikely to see it.
+Walk out to Steamboat Geyser via Porcelain Basin Walk; it's the world's tallest currently active geyser.
+Check the Yellowstone app for Steamboat's eruption time, keeping in mind you might be unlikely to see it, although it has had eight eruptions as of June 2018!
 Learn more about the Norris area.